 Like the Aspire Tote, this two-size Longchamp carryall can fold flat when empty and enlarge as needed.
-Le Pliage has shorter top handles than the Victorinox version, but it adds an adjustable and removable canvas shoulder strap and water-resistant lining, plus leather trim.
-It’s nearly a full pound heavier than Victorinox’s (1.7 versus 0.8 pounds), and its higher price makes it more of an investment piece.
-But this highly useful expandable bag will last pretty much forever — the strong nylon is super-resistant to wear and tear — and makes a great personal item for flights.
+Le Pliage has shorter top handles than the Victorinox version, but it adds an adjustable and removable canvas shoulder strap, water-resistant lining, and leather trim.
+This highly useful expandable bag will last forever — the strong nylon is super-resistant to wear and tear — and makes a great personal item for flights.

-In terms of carrying options, Herschel’s durable duffle pulls out all the stops: It has grab handles on the top and both ends and a shoulder strap that can be adjusted or detached.
+Herschel’s durable duffle pulls out all the stops in terms of carrying options: It has grab handles on the top and both ends and a shoulder strap that can be adjusted or detached.
 But the real clincher here is the bag’s straps on the bottom side that convert it into a backpack.
 Other cool details include a side shoe compartment and a clip-in laundry bag.
 Drawbacks are the weight (three pounds, empty) and lack of exterior pockets.